 Assistant Superintendent of Curriculum & Instruction

-Dr. Mary Duhart-Toppen has held a variety of roles at Judson ISD serving as a teacher and department chair for Wagner HS, District Specialist in English and Academic Dean at Judson HS and Principal at Kirby Middle School.
+Dr. Mary Duhart-Toppen has held a variety of roles at Judson ISD serving as a teacher and department chair for Wagner HS, District Specialist in English, Academic Dean at Judson HS and Principal at Kirby Middle School & Wagner High School.
 She earned her Doctorate of Education (EdD) degree through Walden University.
 Dr. Duhart-Toppen has proven herself time and again as an accomplished and respected leader.

 Milton R. Fields III, Ed.D.